-Lessed Nicholas, born of an illustrious family : was a citizen of the city of Patara.
+Lessed Nicholas, born of an illustrious family: was a citizen of the city of Patara.

 Whose parents, among the company of the powerful, were celebrated with great honour: being inflamed with desire for the heavenly homeland, striving more for heavenly dignity than for earthly glory.
-Indeed having been truly greatly enriched, they wished to manage the distribution of no notable honours, and of no high powers: but with all devotion confining themselves to the bounds of the law, they occupied themselves by taking part in the celibate life.

-And in an amazing manner when in the first flower of youth they had begotten this single son, they had resigned all pleasures, and during their prayers which they frequently poured forth in the temple of the Lord: this single survivor, this <one> they entreated to be the heir not so much of riches as of morals.
-God looking from on high upon the their vows: by no means neglected their petition.
-Undoubtedly how excellent the boy was going to be : was (as I may say) deemed worthy to be revealed at the beginning of his birth itself.
+Indeed, having been in fact greatly enriched, they wished to manage the distribution of no notable honours, and of no high powers: but with all devotion confining themselves to the bounds of the law, they occupied themselves by taking part in the celibate life.
+And in an amazing manner when in the first flower of youth they had begotten this single son they had resigned all pleasures, and during their prayers which they frequently poured forth in the temple of the Lord: this single survivor, this one they entreated to be the heir not so much of riches as of morals.
+God, looking from on high upon the their vows: by no means neglected their petition.
+Undoubtedly, how excellent the boy was going to be: was (as I may say) deemed worthy to be revealed at the beginning of his birth itself.
+But thou, O Lord, have mercy upon us.

-O be sure, while still being fed by mothers' milk, on two days in the week he would take the breast only once, indeed on Wednesday and Friday: and in this way he remained content throughout the whole day.
-Thus through <his> childhood years passed simply at home : the youth began to aquire a good character.
-And not like the usual playfulness which that age of mankind embraceth : but now following the footsteps of

-<his> of parents, already he trod only the thresholds of churches, and not forgetful of what of the scriptures opened therein he observed with <his> hearing, <he> built a little book-case in <his> breast.
-And when he was bereaved of both his parents: frequently contemplated Gospel before the eyes of his mind, Unless one shall renounce all that he possesseth: he cannot be my disciple.
-While blessed Nicholas, was thinking such thoughts, it happened that a certain fellow villager of his of great wealth came into such great want: that <he> could not even manage the necessities of life.
-What more ?
-With starvation advancing: the three virgin daughters which he had, marriage to whom even ignoble men spurned, <he> purposed to abandon to prostitution, that at least by wretched trafficking of them he might sustain life.
-And when this holy man learned of the rumour being spread abroad, he empathized with the unfortunate man, and likewise detesting the shame of the maidens: observing a certain hour of the night, taking not a little gold, and that wrapped in a cloth, proceeded to the man's house.
-Who, having surveyed all around: through a window which seemed suitable, secretly threw <it> within, and secretly departed.
-[But thou.]89
+dO be sure, while still being fed by mothers' milk, on two days in the week he would take the breast only once, indeed on Wednesday and Friday: and in this way he remained content throughout the whole day.
+Thus through his childhood years passed simply at home : the youth began to aquire a good character.
+And not like the usual playfulness which that age of mankind embraceth: but now following the footsteps of his parents, already he trod only the thresholds of churches, and not forgetful of what of the Scriptures, opened therein, he observed with his hearing, he built a little book-case in And when he was his breast. bereaved of both his parents: he frequently contemplated that Gospel before the eyes of his mind, Unless one shall forsake all that he hath: he cannot be my disciple.
+While blessed Nicholas, was thinking such thoughts, it happened that a certain fellow villager of his, of great wealth, came into such great want : that he could not even manage the necessities of life.
+What more?
+With starvation advancing: the three virgin daughters which he had, marriage to whom ignoble men spurned, purposed to abandon to prostitution, that at least by wretched trafficking of them he might sustain life. when this holy man learned of the rumour being spread abroad, he empathized with the unfortunate man, and likewise detesting the shame of the maidens: observing a certain hour of the night, taking not a little gold, and that wrapped in a cloth, he proceeded to the man's Who, having surveyed all around: through a window which seemed suitable, secretly threw it within, and secretly departed. thou, O Lord, have mercy upon us.